 - 1 teaspoon nigella black onion seeds

 - Place 1 cup of lukewarm water in a large bowl.
-Add ¼ tsp of yeast and stir.
+Add ¼ teaspoon of yeast and stir.
 Add 1 cup of all purpose flour and stir to make a batter.
 Cover with plastic wrap and set aside on a counter for 16-24 hours.
 This is called a "poolish".
 It will ferment and then be added to the remaining ingredients.

 Make the dough: